MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-and-use-a-template-to-add-users.md

 - First and last name
 - Display name
-- User
+- User name
 - Choice to send the password in email and who the password email is sent to
 - Mobile phone number

 If you choose not to enter information for a setting within a section, that value will be blank and that setting will not display in the template.
-For example, if you leave **Location** blank, when you review your template and when you use your template, **Location** will not appear at all.
-If you leave all the **Profile** section settings entirely blank, the **Profile** section will display **None provided** in your final template.
+For example, if you leave **Job title** blank, when you review your template and when you use your template, **Job title** will not appear at all.
+If you leave all the **Profile** section settings blank, the **Profile** section will display **None provided** in your final template.

 When you create a template by selecting the **Add a template** option, you can choose which values to complete.
-Anything that is left blank will be blank in the template.
+Anything that is left blank will appear as **None provided** in the template.

 ## Use a template to add a user